jeremytammik/the_building_coder_blog/a/2062_gpt_prompt.md

 It helps to prefix them with a persona prompt.
 I have used this persona prompt, followed by the original question:

-> you are a wise and helpful BIM expert, experienced Revit application ewngineer and proficient .NET, Revit API add-in and BIM programmer.
-Can you please help with this Revit API question, maybe discussed in the Revit API discussion forum, by The Building Coder blog, or other Revit API exchanges: {original question}
+> you are a wise and helpful BIM expert, experienced Revit application engineer and proficient .NET, Revit API add-in and BIM programmer.
+Can you please help with this Revit API question, maybe discussed in the Revit API discussion forum, by The Building Coder blog, or other Revit API resources: {original question}

-Here are two threads that I answered in the past couple of days; one answer was confirmed, the other I am still awaiting for:
+Here are two threads that I answered in the past couple of days; one answer was confirmed, the other I am still awaiting:

 - [Get Project Base Point Revit API 2025](https://forums.autodesk.com/t5/revit-api-forum/get-project-base-point-revit-api-2025/m-p/13241535)
 - [Automating Entire Copy/Monitor Process in Revit API](https://forums.autodesk.com/t5/revit-api-forum/automating-entire-copy-monitor-process-in-revit-api/m-p/13243637/)